 The problem of the re-inauguration of the perpetual circle of production and exchange in foreign trade leads me to the currency situation of Europe.
-Lenin was certainly right.
-There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency.
+Lenin was certainly right — There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency².
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnose.
 [JMK]

-There is no paradox in a government servicing the debt it has created by debauching its own currency and stealing the from its own people (Financial Repression).
+²The government services the debt it has created by debauching its own currency and stealing the from its own people (Financial Repression).